simplesamlphp/simplesamlphp-module-oidc/README.md

 * 'Source'

 In addition to that, the following OIDC related data will be available in the state array:
-* 'OidcProviderMetadata' - contains information otherwise available from the OIDC configuration URL.
+* 'OidcOpenIdProviderMetadata' - contains information otherwise available from the OIDC configuration URL.
 * 'OidcRelyingPartyMetadata' - contains information about the OIDC client making the authN request.
 * 'OidcAuthorizationRequestParameters' - contains relevant authorization request query parameters.